India accuses Pakistan of violating ceasefire along their border after reaching deal hours earlier

 Misri said the head of military operations from both countries spoke Saturday afternoon and top military leaders will speak again Monday.

-“It was agreed between them that both sides would stop all firing and military action on land, and in the air and sea.
-Instructions have been given on both sides to give effect to this understanding,” he said.
+“It was agreed between them that both sides would stop all firing and military action on land, and in the air and sea,” he said.

-Hours after the agreement, explosions heard by residents in Srinagar and Jammu in India-controlled Kashmir were followed by blackouts in the two cities.
+Hours after the agreement, explosions heard by residents in Srinagar and Jammu in Indian-controlled Kashmir were followed by blackouts in the two cities.
 There were no immediate reports of casualties.

 Omar Abdullah, the region’s top elected official, said in a post on social media: “What the hell just happened to the ceasefire?
 Explosions heard across Srinagar!!!”